Steve-Shillitoe/research_planner/README.md

    `python manage.py test`

-to get the code coverage by the tests, issue the following commands,
+To get the code coverage of the tests, issue the following command, which will run all the tests

    `coverage run manage.py test`

-To generate a coverage report, use the following command:
+Then to generate a coverage report, use the following command:

    `coverage report`